 To be perfectly honest, I think this is the best teeth whitening method for most people, providing it is done correctly.
 Most home systems are for overnight application, but some teeth whitening products are designed for day-time application.

 One of them even allows you to do two applications per day if you want, which really speeds up the process!

-Click here for my recommendations on the best teeth whitening products.
+Click on the link for my recommendations on the Best teeth whitening products.

 With take-home teeth whitening procedures, it is critical to pay attention to all the small details if you want to get your money's worth!
 Once your dentist and his lab have done their job, the rest is up to you.

 TEETH WHITENING TIP 3: Follow the teeth whitening instructions to the letter!
 Click here for home teeth whitening tips.

 1. Is teeth whitening safe?

 YES.
 Providing it is supervised by a qualified and registered dentist.
 This means that the person should have a degree in dentistry, and should be registered as a dentist in the state or country where they work.

 I would advise against getting teeth whitening done at a beauty parlor or hairdresser.
 In particular, you want to watch out for any mention of chlorine dioxide.

 DO NOT LET ANYBODY PUT CHLORINE DIOXIDE ON YOUR TEETH !